Training essentials for Swimun

 5. Mental/psychological training

 SwimRun races are often done in pairs.
 When going gets tough even the best friendships can crumble.
 Therefore whenever possible it is wise to train with your partner and find ways to help and encourage each other.
-Learn each other’s strengths and weaknesses and know when to push and when to just leave it.
+Learn each other’s strengths and weaknesses and know when to push and when to just stay quiet!
 If the race is individual get used to spending a lot of time on your own.
 It may get boring and it will be hard, but having techniques that help to deal with the tough or mundane moments during long distance events go a long way!
 Give yourself a mantra or a tasty treat.

 6. Transition training